I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post.

 Apple and Suunto recently announced their new smartwatches – the Apple Watch Series 2 and the Suunto Spartan HR.

-As I wear my watch mainly for running and hiking, I am interested in a product which is water resistant and offers a long battery life.
+As I wear my watch mainly for running and hiking, I am interested in a product that is water-resistant and offers a long battery life.

 The Apple Watch 2 weights a bit more than the Suunto Spartan.